bazilinskyy/coupled-sim/README.md

 ```

 ## Networking
 To be able to use two Varjo HMD's in one networked game.
-One need to only activate one HMD and keep the other HMD deactivated.
+One needs to only activate one HMD and keep the other HMD deactivated.
-This is done by setting the VarjoManager on inactive by default.
+This is done by setting the VarjoManager inactive by default.
 The VarjoManager of the LOCAL player is then set on active at the start
 of the game.

 Inside the *PlayerAvatar* script, at the mode element case of Flat (which is for the LOCAL player):